Ohio program helps people with disabilities save money - NewsBreak

 COLUMBUS, Ohio (WCMH) — Ohio leaders want people living with disabilities to know about a way they can save money without losing out on important federal assistance.

-An Ohio program that started in 2016, called STABLE accounts, takes $25 to enroll.
+An Ohio program that started in 2016, called STABLE accounts, takes $25 to enroll.‘It’s really hard:’ Local small business shares its struggles

 “It is built to help individuals who are living with disabilities be able to earn their own money, save their own money, and spend their own money,” Ohio Treasurer Robert Sprague said.